Friday, May 24, 2013

 Malbec and Beyond

-Undoubtedly a superior Malbec makes an appearance, but the reds featured go way beyond Argentina’s most popular wine.
+A tasting of Argentine wine will always involve a superior Malbec , but the reds featured go way beyond Argentina’s most popular wine.

 Book a Tasting in Buenos Aires

-The Anuva hosts are happy to give neophytes wine tasting tips, discuss the basics of Argentine wine production and throw out interesting antidotes for more experienced connoisseurs.
+Hosts are happy to give neophytes wine tasting tips, discuss the basics of Argentine wine production and throw out interesting anecdotes for more experienced connoisseurs.

 Tasters can purchase bottles of the featured wines, ranging from a modest US$20-$40, on site.

-To book a tasting head to the Anuva Wines website* or get in touch through our contact form.
+→ Book a tasting in Buenos Aires, get in touch through our contact form.